 The residents of Bernardston, Massachusetts, were left shocked when Joyce Aparo’s deceased body was discovered under a highway underpass on August 5, 1987.
 The police initially suspected kidnapping, but they soon realized that the victim was a resident of Glastonbury, Connecticut, a city almost 65 miles away.
 Investigation Discovery’s ‘The Perfect Murder: Mother Dear’ chronicles the horrifying slaying and shows how the police investigation soon led quite close to home.
-Let’s delve into the details surrounding the case and find out more, shall we?

 How Did Joyce Aparo Die?

 Social worker Joyce Aparo was divorced from her husband, Martin Aparo, and resided with her teenage daughter, Karin, in a condominium in Glastonbury, Connecticut.
 For Joyce, life was perfect, and people who knew her described her as a generous and helpful individual.
-Besides, her daughter was a brilliant student as well as an accomplished violin player, and she had great aspirations surrounding her.
+Besides, her daughter was a brilliant student and an accomplished violin player, and she had great aspirations surrounding her.
 Shockingly, Joyce was just 47 at the time of her murder, and the news of her untimely death is still quite difficult for people to accept.

 When law enforcement officials were informed about a human body lying under a highway overpass in Bernardston, Massachusetts, first responders immediately rushed to the scene.
 Although it did not take them long to identify the body as Joyce, they were surprised to learn that the victim was about 65 miles away from her Glastonbury residence.
 At first glance, it looked like the 47-year-old was asphyxiated, and an autopsy soon confirmed that the murderer strangled Joyce to death with a pantyhose.
 Besides, she was still dressed in a nightgown, indicating that she was killed elsewhere before being dumped in Bernardston.